The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: D4000 and galaxy properties

-For all cases, we find a decreasing trend of the D4000 with redshift: for CFHTLS CIGALE (both D4000 definitions) and PAUS direct (D4000$_{\rm w}$ only), these trends are in agreement within 1$\sigma$ with spectroscopy.
-PAUS direct D4000$_{\rm n}$ is also close to $\sim$1$\sigma$ to the results found in VIPERS, while for PAUS CIGALE the slope of the linear fit is approximately twice as steep as its spectroscopic counterpart (despite PAUS CIGALE mimicking much better the true VIPERS D4000 distribution).
-The reason for this exaggerated trend in PAUS CIGALE might lie in the smaller wavelength range of PAUS NBs compared to CFHTLS broad bands: at a given redshift, the wavelenght window to perform the SED fitting is smaller, even if the spectral resolution is higher.
-This may result especially problematic in the edges of our redshift range, where the D4000 bands are close to the wavelenght limits.
+In order to quantify the D4000 evolution with redshift, we perform linear fits to the data points, using a SNR$^2$ weighting for PAUS direct and no weighting for PAUS CIGALE and VIPERS (following the reasoning described in \cref{fig:scatter_bias}).
+We have confirmed that the SNR$^2$ weighting does not distort the trend by applying the same weighting (with PAUS direct SNR) to the VIPERS D4000, and retrieving linear fits compatible with the unweighted results.
+For all cases, we find a decreasing trend of the D4000 with redshift: for the PAUS direct measurement, this trend is in agreement within 1$\sigma$ with spectroscopy.
+However, for PAUS CIGALE the slope of the linear fit is approximately twice as steep as its spectroscopic counterpart (despite PAUS CIGALE mimicking better the true VIPERS D4000 distribution).
+The reason for this exaggerated trend in the PAUS CIGALE reconstruction might lie in the smaller wavelength range of PAUS NBs compared to CFHTLS broad bands: at a given redshift, the wavelength window to perform the SED fitting is smaller, even if the spectral resolution is higher.
+This may result especially problematic in the edges of our redshift range, where the D4000 bands are close to the wavelength limits.
 Moreover, undesired biases at these redshift limits would affect more the slope of the linear fit than at intermediate redshift values.

 At higher redshift stellar populations are younger, and thus a decrease of the average D4000 is to be expected, given that it is a proxy for stellar ages.
-This decreasing trend is widely documented in the literature.
-In fact, with the same data VIPERS used in this work \citep{Scodeggio2018}, a decreasing trend of D4000$_{\rm w}$ versus redshift can be seen in \citet{Siudek2017}, fig. 7, and \citet{Haines2017}, table 1.
-Far more examples can be find in the literature: e.g., \citet{Moresco2012} displays the decreasing D4000 dependency on physical parameters vs redshift for early-type galaxies from different surveys in $0.15<z<1.35$ (separated in stellar mass bins), while \citet{Joshi2019} and \citet{Borghi2021} find the same trend in a redshift range similar to this work, for passive galaxies only and for a high-quality sample without any specific galaxy property cuts, respectively.
-This consistent decreasing trend is a consequence of the D4000 increasing with stellar age, and is noticeable in \cref{fig:D4000_vs_z} despite the selection effects at different redshifts of a magnitude-limited sample.
+Despite the selection effects at different redshifts of a magnitude-limited sample, this decreasing trend is noticeable in \cref{fig:D4000_vs_z}.
+This trend is also widely documented in the literature.
+In fact, with the same VIPERS data used in this work \citep{Scodeggio2018}, a decreasing trend of D4000$_{\rm n}$ versus redshift can be seen in \citet{Siudek2017}, fig. 7, and \citet{Haines2017}, table 1 \citep[far more examples can be found in literature at different redshifts, e.g.][]{Moresco2012, Joshi2019, Borghi2021}.